badr-eddin/gkx-look/README.md

 # Gnome-KDE-XFCE Look (Web Scrapping)

+### Another uncompleted project

 *Note: I am sure that the backend is completed , it could be used as a library.
-I was wanted to build A UI for it but now I got better ideas and kind of busy, so maybe in the future*
+I wanted to build A GUI for it but now I got better projects ideas and kind of busy, so maybe in the future*

 it could work for other desktop environments (I really do not know)

+**No docuentation, just read the damn code**

 ---